CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Not sure where to incorporate a Montessori tower into your home?
 Follow your child’s lead, suggests Green.
 If your little one shows interest in working or playing up high and needs a supportive structure, that’s a great place to start.
 This could mean placing the learning tower in your kitchen, bathroom or even outside.

-• Lightweight.
+• Weight.
 “The learning tower should be lightweight enough for a child to push and move, but stable enough that it won’t tip over,” says Green.
 This way, your kiddo can independently and safely use the structure with as little help as possible.

 • Toddler temperament.
 While having a toddler tower is a great addition to most homes, it’s important to consider what your little one might do with the power to reach things.
 If your tot—like mine—tends to be mischievous, you may benefit from a tower that’s tricky for a child to push around or can be folded and stored away when you don’t need it.
 Otherwise, you’ll be left dealing with a lot of unintended messes.
 That being said, if your toddler is on the calmer side, it may be better to have a tower they can easily maneuver as needed.